 - Develops and maintains special web sites for children and teens;

-- Develops and provides training programs on safe and effective Internet use;
+- Develops and provides training programs on safe and effective Internet use; and

-To address the issue of the safety and security of minors when using electronic mail, chat rooms and other forms of direct electronic communications, as well as the unauthorized disclosure, use and dissemination of personal identification information regarding minors, the Library provides training programs and also urges minors to keep in mind the following safety guidelines:
+To address the issue of the safety and security of minors when using electronic mail, chat rooms, and other forms of direct electronic communications, as well as the unauthorized disclosure, use, and dissemination of personal identification information regarding minors, the Library provides training programs and also urges minors to keep in mind the following safety guidelines:

 - Never give out identifying information such as home address, school name, or telephone number.